tomas-fryza/vhdl-course/lab1-gates/README.md

 ## Part 1: Vivado

+*[VHDL (VHSIC Hardware Description Language)](https://ieeexplore.ieee.org/document/8938196) is a programming language used to describe the behavior and structure of digital circuits.
+The acronym VHSIC (Very High Speed Integrated Circuits) in the language's name comes from the U.S. government program that funded early work on the standard.
+VHDL is a formal notation intended for use in all phases of the creation of electronic systems.
+Since it is both machine and human readable, it supports the design, development, verification, synthesis, and testing of hardware designs; the communication of hardware design data; and the maintenance, modification, and procurement of hardware.*

+   > IEEE standards for VHDL language:
+   > * IEEE Std 1076-1987
+   > * IEEE Std 1076-1993
+   > * IEEE Std 1076-2002
+   > * IEEE Std 1076-2008
+   > * IEEE Std 1076-2019

-[Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) is a comprehensive design environment developed by Xilinx (AMD) for the design, analysis, and implementation of programmable logic devices, such as FPGAs (Field-Programmable Gate Arrays) and SoCs (System on Chips).
-It provides a set of tools and features for digital design, synthesis, simulation, and implementation of electronic systems.
+*[Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) is a comprehensive design environment developed by Xilinx (AMD) for the design, analysis, and implementation of programmable logic devices, such as FPGAs (Field-Programmable Gate Arrays) and SoCs (System on Chips).
+It provides a set of tools and features for digital design, synthesis, simulation, and implementation of electronic systems.*

 1. Run Vivado and create a new project: